boredazfcuk/docker-icloudpd/README.md

 **command_line_options**: This is for additional command line options you want to pass to the icloudpd application.
 The list of options for icloudpd can be found [HERE](https://github.com/ndbroadbent/icloud_photos_downloader#usage).

-**convert_heic_to_jpeg**: Set this to True to convert downloaded HEIC files to JPEG, while also retaining the original.
+**convert_heic_to_jpeg**: Set this to **true** to convert downloaded HEIC files to JPEG, while also retaining the original.

 **jpeg_path**: Set this variable to specify a different location for the converted JPEGs.
 This variable will default to "/home/${user}/iCloud", or **download_path** if not set, thereby placing the JPEG files alongside the HEIC files.

 **jpeg_quality**: If HEIC to JPEG conversion is enabled, this variable will let you set the quality of the converted file by specifying a number from 0 (lowest quality) to 100 (highest quality) If convert_heic_to_jpeg is set, and this variable isn't, it will default to 90.

-**icloud_china**: Set this to True to use icloud.com.cn instead of icloud.com as the download source.
+**icloud_china**: Set this to **true** to use icloud.com.cn instead of icloud.com as the download source.

-**synology_photos_app_fix**: Set this to True to touch files after download and trigger the Synology Photos app to index any newly created files.
+**synology_photos_app_fix**: Set this to **true** to touch files after download and trigger the Synology Photos app to index any newly created files.

-**single_pass**: Set this to True to exit out after a single pass instead of looping as per the synchronisation_interval.
+**single_pass**: Set this to **true** to exit out after a single pass instead of looping as per the synchronisation_interval.
 If this option is used, it will automatically disable the download check.
 If using this variable, the restart policy of the container must be set to "no".
 If it is set to "always" then the container will instantly relaunch after the first run and you will hammer Apple's website.

 **trigger_nextlcoudcli_synchronisation**: This creates a file in the download directory after a new files are downloaded.
 My NextcloudCLI container will detect this and force an immediate sync to the Nextcloud server.